Protests pile pressure on Iran after admission of plane strike

 Britain said its ambassador in Iran had been briefly detained on Saturday by the authorities in Tehran.
 A news agency said he was detained outside a university for inciting protests.

-Britain’s Foreign Secretary Dominic Raab called it “a flagrant violation of international law.”

-“The Iranian government is at a cross-roads moment.
-It can continue its march towards pariah status with all the political and economic isolation that entails, or take steps to de-escalate tensions and engage in a diplomatic path forwards,” he said.
+Condemning the arrest, British Foreign Secretary Dominic Raab said Iran “can continue its march towards pariah status ... or take steps to de-escalate tensions and engage in a diplomatic path forwards.”

 Protests inside Iran followed a build up of tension between Iran and the United States, which withdrew from Tehran’s nuclear pact with world powers in 2018 and then re-imposed sanctions that have steadily crippled the Iranian economy.